 Hydrocarbons like methane, ethane, propane, butane, pentane, and hexane are obtained when natural gas combustion at about the temperature of 200 to 300°C with 1-200 atm pressure in presence of a chemical catalyst.

 Cracking of hydrocarbon

-So the thermal decomposition of a list of hydrocarbons like decane given lower alkane octane and ethylene.
+- The thermal decomposition of a list of hydrocarbons like decane given lower alkane octane and ethylene.

 - If we use suitable catalysts, alkanes containing six or more carbon atoms are cyclized.
 Therefore, in the presence of the chemical element platinum as a catalyst, hydrocarbon decane is cyclized to form benzene.

 Organic fuels like petroleum oil creaking are used for the extraction of the most common list of liquid hydrocarbons like aliphatic, aromatic, and polyaromatic hydrocarbons.